FOR IMMEDIATE RELEASE -- July 16, 2019

 Contact: Scott Alonso, 925-957-8638 office; 925-536-8110 cell

 Martinez, Calif. – On Monday July 15, 2019, defendants Cornelius Salmer, Antoinette Green, Benisha Seldon, and Jonnie Gilbert pleaded guilty to insurance fraud for their roles in an organized fraud ring.
-The defendants submitted fraudulent auto insurance claims in excess of $100,000 to insurance companies using multiple vehicles and stolen identities.
+The defendants submitted fraudulent auto insurance claims to insurance companies using multiple vehicles and stolen identities.

 Cornelius Salmer pleaded no contest to six felonies, including three counts of filing a false insurance claim in violation of Penal Code section 550(a)(1) and three felony counts of identity theft in violation of Penal Code section 530.5.
 Contra Costa County Superior Court Judge David Goldstein sentenced him to three years in prison and ordered him to pay $63,217.26 of restitution pursuant to the terms of the plea.

 Benisha Seldon and Antoinette Green each pleaded no contest to two felonies for filing a false insurance claim in violation of Penal Code section 550(b) and identity theft in violation of Penal Code section 530.5.
 Judge Goldstein sentenced Benisha Seldon to three years of formal probation and 180 days of jail and ordered her to pay $32,597.02 restitution pursuant to the plea terms.
 Judge Goldstein also sentenced Antoinette Green to three years of formal probation and 180 days of jail and ordered her to pay $19,414.17 restitution.

 Jonnie Gilbert pleaded no contest to a single count of receiving stolen property as a misdemeanor and received a sentence of two years probation, 30 days jail, and $2,450.52 of restitution pursuant to the terms of the plea agreement.